Does HDD Come with SATA Cable?

 Motherboards Generally Come with 2 SATA DATA Cables Only

-It worth noting that in majority of the cases, a motherboard only comes with 2 x SATA DATA cables.
+It is worth noting that in most cases, a motherboard only comes with 2 x SATA DATA cables.

 These are quite sufficient for adding your primary and secondary HDDs.

-However, if you want to add more drives to your PC, you will need to procure additional SATA cables separately.
+However, if you want to add more drives to your PC, you must procure additional SATA cables separately.

 SATA Cables Are Very Cheap